sclavijosuero/cypress-ajv-schema-validator/README.md

 ##### Returns

 - `Array`: An array of validation errors, or null if the data is valid against the schema.

+##### Throws

+- `Error`: If any of the required parameters are missing or if the schema or schema definition is not found.

 ## Usage and Examples